lulavc/PDF-Optimizer-for-IA/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See the CONTRIBUTING.md file for guidelines.